Sion Sono: Reception

 In The Hollywood Reporter, Clarence Tsui writes that Sono has "established himself as one of the most idiosyncratic artists of his generation".
 Often considered a provocateur, Mike Hale of The New York Times argues that he is "the most recognizable, if not the most universally celebrated, director in Japan", which Sono himself explains by stating (in Hale's words) that Japanese critics generally "reserve their approval for work that doesn't 'embarrass' the nation."
 The director has said, "I do think an international audience understands my work more."
 Sono is considered an auteur, with his style being characterized by features such as grotesque violence, extreme eroticism, philosophical references, surreal imagery, and complex narratives.
 Sono's portrayal of women has been a subject of discussion, with some considering his works misogynist, and others claiming they are feminist.
 Common themes in his works include sex, cinema, cynicism, and modern Japanese society.
 Sono's work has often been described as belonging to, or being inspired by, the ero guro nansensu genre.

 Sexual misconduct allegations

 On April 4, 2022, women's magazine Shūkan Josei reported allegations by two actresses and rumors inside the Japanese film industry that Sono has sexually harassed and made unwanted advances towards actresses for years.
-On April 5, in a video he posted on YouTube, actor Tak Sakaguchi, who has appeared in Sono's films, identified himself as the actor merely identified as "T" in the Shūkan Josei article, and confirmed he organized the drinking party that led to Sono allegedly assaulting one of the accusing actresses.

-On April 6, Shūkan Bunshun reported that producer Haruo Umekawa, who produced Sono's Love Exposure and Himizu, has allegedly pressured actresses for sexual favors in exchange for being cast in his films.

-In a statement released on April 13, 2022, actress Kiko Mizuhara said she had heard widespread rumors about Sono's sexual conduct and had been warned by a fellow actor when she was offered a role in his film.

-On May 18, 2022, Sono sued the publisher of Shūkan Josei for damages, saying the article contained inaccuracies.
+Sono released a statement on his website apologizing to everyone he may have disturbed and admitting his "lack of consideration and respect for others" as a filmmaker, but denied many of the allegations and said he would defend himself in court.
+On May 18, 2022, Sono sued the publisher of Shūkan Josei for damages.

-On January 26, 2023, Shūkan Bunshun reported that one of the accusing actresses had died by suicide the prior month.
+Sono Sion and Shūkan Josei reached a settlement on February 1, 2024, in which Shūkan Josei agreed to delete two articles from April 2022 that originally made the allegations.